quynhXEM/chat.web/docs/config.md

 There are additional root-level options which can be specified:

-1. `analytics_owner`: the company name used in dialogs talking about analytics - this defaults to `brand`, and is useful when the provider of analytics is different from the provider of the Element instance.
+1. `analytics_owner`: the company name used in dialogs talking about analytics - this defaults to `brand`, and is useful when the provider of analytics is different from the provider of the SOC Connect instance.
 2. `privacy_policy_url`: URL to the privacy policy including the analytics collection policy.

 ## Miscellaneous

-Element supports other options which don't quite fit into other sections of this document.
+SOC Connect supports other options which don't quite fit into other sections of this document.

 To configure whether presence UI is shown for a given homeserver, set `enable_presence_by_hs_url`.
 It is recommended to set this value to the following at a minimum: